 You can create full ISO 19115 and ISO 19139 metadata for an item that also complies with the INSPIRE metadata guidelines in ArcGIS Pro.
-To get started, follow the steps below.
+To get started, complete the following steps:

 It may take some time to complete an item's metadata.
 You can save your changes and finish the remainder at a later time, even if required information is missing.
-The next time you work on this project the Metadata view will be open to the page you worked on last.
+The next time you work on the project, the metadata view will be open to the page you worked on last.

 Create INSPIRE-compliant metadata

-The table below describes where you can find each of the INSPIRE metadata elements.
-You are not limited to providing the information below; this information is provided to help you get started.
+The following table describes where you can find each of the INSPIRE metadata elements.
+You're not limited to the information below; this information is provided to help you get started.
 If information beyond the minimum is provided, additional content may be required to complement that information according to the standards.
 This table also contains instructions so the resulting INSPIRE-compliant metadata also satisfies the minimum requirements for ISO 19115 and ISO 19139.

-The INSPIRE Metadata Implementing Rules: Technical Guidelines based on EN ISO 19115 and EN ISO 19119 has a section describing the rules and recommendations for each metadata element.
-The numbers in the table below are the sections numbers for that metadata element.
-Where metadata elements from ISO 19115 are included, they are identified by entity and element names defined in the Geographic information — Metadata UML diagrams and data dictionary tables.
+The INSPIRE metadata guidelines has a section describing the rules and recommendations for each metadata element.
+The numbers in the following table are the section numbers for that metadata element.
+Where metadata elements from ISO 19115 are included, they're identified by entity and element names defined in the Geographic information — Metadata UML diagrams and data dictionary tables.